mlmedia/js-plugin-carousel/README.md

 ##Usage / Installation##

-Usage of this accordion plugin entails the usual process:
+Usage of this carousel plugin entails the usual process:

 1. create the HTML markup
 2. add the JavaScript / jQuery refs